Jim Westergren

 Common CSS mistakes and their solutions

 While adding new templates to my website system N.nu (see all templates here) I always have to correct mistakes in the CSS.
-I normally add templates from WordPress.org or popular CSS templates sites so I assume that the creators are experienced professionals.
+I normally add templates from Wordpress.org or popular CSS templates sites so I assume that the creators are experienced professionals.
 This article is based on the experience after correcting over 100 popular CSS templates.

 People that are helping to make new or convert templates to N.nu are required to first read and understand this article.